 At BEC Teacher Training we know many people who are asking themselves whether to make the career change and train to become a teacher.
 Here Essex based History teacher Pat John shares with us his personal journey into teaching and his reflections on the satisfaction his change of career has brought him.

-Shortly after getting married I was standing with my wife on the beach at Lake Wanaka in New Zealand on our honeymoon when we first talked about my switching from journalism and public relations to train to become a teacher.
-The peace and tranquillity of the mirrored lake at Wanaka was abruptly shattered when I first mentioned it; after all I had spent the last 17 years working long hours, travelling frequently and at short-notice to build my career in a highly competitive industry and had just got to a point where we were comfortable and I had what passed for job security but, as we stood with our feet in the water on the other side of the world, I was essentially floating the idea of chucking it all in and starting again – timing was never my strong point with public relations!
+Shortly after getting married, I was standing with my wife on the beach at Lake Wanaka in New Zealand on our honeymoon when we first talked about my switching from journalism and public relations to training to become a teacher.
+The peace and tranquillity of the mirrored lake at Wanaka were abruptly shattered when I first mentioned it; after all, I had spent the last 17 years working long hours, travelling frequently and at short notice to build my career in a highly competitive industry and had just got to a point where we were comfortable and I had what passed for job security but, as we stood with our feet in the water on the other side of the world, I was essentially floating the idea of chucking it all in and starting again – the timing was never my strong point with public relations!

 However, for the last three or four years of my career, I felt like I had been cruising and the projects I was being offered all felt quite similar, there wasn’t much in the way of challenge or excitement.
 I had loved History at school and university and had fully intended to train to become a teacher after graduating, but got sidetracked by the offer of £50 a week to write sports reports for the Tottenham Weekly Post (a small fortune to any student in 1999) so I put teaching to one side while I focused on journalism.